the short version…

-As well as her performing and directing work, Flloyd has taught voice and performance studies at RSAMD, Coatbridge and Langside Colleges, Queensland University of Technology (Creative Industries), guest lectured at Uni of Otago, NZ, Arizona State Uni, Phoenix AZ, Rutgers Uni, Camden NJ and ACU, Brisbane.
-For the past year she has been deputising for Head of Voice at E15 Acting School, Southend Campus, and MGA Academy of Performing Arts in Edinburgh, Scotland.
-She provides voice and acting workshops for individuals, and professional, community and corporate organisations through her private studio Being in Voice and is artistic director of Thunder’s Mouth Theatre, presenting theatre of poetry, passion and philosophy.
+As well as her performing and directing work, Flloyd has taught voice and performance studies at ALRA North, Royal Welsh College of Music and Drama, Manchester School of Theatre, RSAMD, Coatbridge and Langside Colleges, Queensland University of Technology (Creative Industries) She guest lectured at Uni of Otago, NZ, Arizona State Uni, Phoenix AZ, Rutgers Uni, Camden NJ and ACU, Brisbane.
+She also deputised for Head of Voice at E15 Acting School, Southend Campus (2015-16).

 Presently based in Liverpool, she provides online voice, acting and public speaking training for individuals, and professional, community and corporate organisations through her private studio Being in Voice and is artistic director of Thunder’s Mouth Theatre, presenting theatre of poetry, passion and philosophy.
 She also regularly performs at local Open Mic events for both music and spoken word.

 In 2020 Flloyd published two collections of her writing Sunsets & Kites: scatterings of light and dark in poems, songs and essays and Home is Where I Hang My Pot: poetry fierce and gentle from somewhere over the hill.

 In 2021, she began writing short audio drama vignettes around the character of Helen, in her late 70s, navigating her transition into elder hood.
 This has morphed into the audio comedy podcast “Am I Old Yet?” – a coming of age story with a difference, in which Helen has now discovered that she has access to super powers.